Cwalsh888/ccjs-app/README.md

 ## Tech Debt

-- [ ] Tighten the parameters in the API call for a faster load.
+- [X] Tighten the parameters in the API call for a faster load.
+4/6/2023

 - [ ] Clarify whether data returned is legacy and no longer actively being used.